 - Behavioral sciences

 Most middle and high school students will use MLA style format for their humanities classes; however, your teacher may ask you to use APA style.
 The Publication Manual of the American Psychological Association, Sixth Edition is currently used; however, a new version is being published soon.

 Formatting an APA Style Paper

-Formatting your APA style paper follows formal guidelines including font usage, margins and page numbers.
-If your teacher doesn’t give you other instructions, follow these guidelines for formatting your APA Paper.
+Formatting your APA style paper follows formal guidelines including font choice, margin size and page numbers.
+If your teacher doesn’t give you other instructions, follow these guidelines for formatting your APA paper:

-- Double space (Even your citations in your reference paper)
+- Double space all text (even citations on your reference page).

-- Times New Roman – 12 point font
+- Choose Times New Roman – 12 point font.

 In-Text Citation Format

 APA citation format follows the basic author-date style.
 For example, the in-text or parenthetical citation includes the author and year of publication.